hardtechnology/EfergyMQTT/README.md

-This Library is no longer being developed - see the new Arduino Library (https://github.com/hardtechnology/effergy_v2)
+This code is no longer being developed - see the new Arduino Library (https://github.com/hardtechnology/efergy_v2)
 -----

 # EfergyMQTT